tekartik/sqflite/README.md

 });
 ```

-A transaction is commited if the callback does not throw an error.
+A transaction is committed if the callback does not throw an error.
 If an error is thrown,
 the transaction is cancelled.
 So to rollback a  transaction one way is to throw an exception.